 We believe in the potential in youth as leaders of today and tomorrow.
 Our mission is to empower and inspire youth from different communities to become leaders for social change together.
-Our vision is to grow youth leaders rooted in community to create a more just and equitable world for all.
+Our vision is a society where young people are partners in creating the just, equitable, and healthy world that we all deserve.

-Our Youth Empowerment Programs provide middle school, high school, and college-aged youth the opportunity to gain critical thinking skills and leadership skills outside of an academic setting through education, service, and interpersonal development.
+Our Youth Empowerment Programs provide high school and college-aged youth the opportunity to gain critical thinking skills and leadership skills outside of an academic setting through education, service, and interpersonal development.
 HANA Center is a safe and brave space.
 We welcome all youth from any background or experience.

 Fighting Youth Shouting Out for Humanity (FYSH)

 Fighting Youth Shouting out for Humanity (FYSH) is HANA Center's social justice youth leadership council.
 We consist of high school and college aged students who work to create positive systemic change that will uplift the most vulnerable people in our community and advance liberation of all people.
 FYSH's pillars center around Citizenship for All, Education for All, Health for All, and Justice for All.
 We advance these pillars through education, organizing, advocacy, empowerment, art, critical analysis, and a shared vision of a more just and equitable world.
 We make our voices heard by developing and leading campaigns, mobilizing young people to take collective action, educating legislators & holding them accountable, and sharing experiences and knowledge to fight and shout out for our collective humanity.

 #DrummingUpPower: After School Matters

 What is pungmul?
 It is an ensemble of traditional Korean percussion instruments that represent various elements of nature and carries a tradition of activism and cultural pride.
 HANA Center's pungmul ensemble plays and performs at immigrant rights rallies, marches, and other events to bring positive energy rooted in culture.

 Gender Justice Program